 - private studio

-- furnished housing (in a shared, off-campus residence)
+- furnished housing (in a off-campus residence)

-Evidence of a national exhibition record, university level teaching experience, demonstration of a promising program of creative development using printmaking as a mode of creative expressions and experimentation through the production of a personal body of work.
+The applicant will have received an MFA in printmaking or have an equivalent combination of education and experience, evidence of a national exhibition record, university level teaching experience, demonstration of a promising program of creative development using printmaking as a mode of creative expressions and experimentation through the production of a personal body of work.